Iridescent: A Framework Enabling Online System Implementation Specialization: Design

 \subsubsection{Specializer}

-The specializer generates the specialized intermediate representations for the handler code.
+The specializer generates the specialized version of the handler code.
 It operates at function granularity, and generates versions of functions with specialization points replaced depending on the chosen specialization configuration.

 For each specialization point, \sys performs the following actions, depending on the configuration the policy supplied for this point.
-If the policy marks a point as disabled, the \sys specializer simply removes the annotation and replaces it by the original value, or skips over assumption points.
+If the policy marks a point as disabled, the \sys specializer simply removes the annotation and replaces it with the original value, or skips over the point if it is an assumption point.
 To specialize an enabled value specialization point, \sys replaces the specialization point annotation in the handler code with the constant value supplied by the policy.
 By default, the specializer will also insert a specialization guard, which the developers may explicitly disable.
-To specialize a custom specialization point, the specializer replaces the specialization point with the custom source code provided by the previously registered handler for that custom specialization point type.
-The recompilation process then enables typical compiler optimization passes to take effect that now operate with the new constants.
+For a custom specialization point, the specializer replaces the specialization point with the custom source code provided by the previously registered handler for that point type.
+The recompilation process then enables standard compiler optimization to take advantage of the newly inserted constants or code.

 \fakepara{Instrumentation.} Some specialization policies benefit from collecting runtime data to generate possible specialization configurations.
 To support such data collection, the specializer can optionally enable instrumentation for each specialization point.
 For a specialization point with instrumentation enabled, \sys additionally generates code for collecting and storing the observed actual values.
 The policy retrieves this information included in the result of the \codefrag{spec\_space} call.